-- 1.0 Reporting is a requirement set by the LHIN/MOHLTC, the sponsoring hospital/agency and/or requested by the Advisory Committee or required by the individual service for effective internal communications. - 1.1 The schedules and content of the reports are determined by the individual bodies. - 1.2 Reports are completed, as required. - 1.3 Reports are submitted on time. - 1.4 Reports are compliant with the Personal Health Information Protection Act (PHIPA). - 1.5 Recommendations offered in response to the reports are acted upon within the determined time frame. - 1.6 The integrity of the data is assured.
+- 1.0 Reporting is a requirement set by the LHIN/MOHLTC, the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and/or requested by the Advisory Committee or required by the individual service for effective internal communications. - 1.1 The schedules and content of the reports are determined by the individual bodies. - 1.2 Reports are completed, as required. - 1.3 Reports are submitted on time. - 1.4 Reports are compliant with the Personal Health Information Protection Act (PHIPA). - 1.5 Recommendations offered in response to the reports are acted upon within the determined time frame. - 1.6 The integrity of the data is assured.